gavdraper/gavdraper.github.io/_posts/2018-05-14-SQL-Server-Building-On-Calculations-With-Apply.md

 ---
 layout: post
-title: SQL Server Building On Calculations With Apply
+title: SQL Server Building On Calculations With APPLY
 date: '2018-05-14 22:12:24'
 ---
 I find myself using Apply more and more in my queries, aside from the usual reasons I've been finding I can write much clearer queries that reuse calculations and build on them rather than constantly repeating code.